Transport documents: CMR, Bill of Lading, CIM, and Air Waybill

 • FIATA-FCT (Forwarding agents Certificate of Transport).
 A certificate issued by the freight forwarder to certify that the goods are in transit.
 This certificate also states the means of transport used and delivery date.

 These 2 FIATA certificates cannot be traded, but you could find them mentioned in a Letter of Credit.
-The FIATA system reduces administration work for the forwarder.
+The FIATA system reduces administrative work for the forwarder.
 Instead of needing 1 document per load, you can combine multiple smaller loads on 1 document.
+FIATA verifies the validity of its documents.
 Entrepreneurs Association evofenedex (in Dutch) has a page with more information on this document.